-KEX significantly expanded its business description to emphasize power generation systems, data centers, and electric fracturing capabilities while reducing share count by 6.1% through aggressive buybacks.
+KEX has significantly expanded its business description to emphasize power generation systems, behind-the-meter applications, and data center equipment while reducing outstanding shares by over 3 million.

 Operating income improving — cost discipline or growing revenue base absorbing fixed costs.